manasseh-zw/apollo/README.md

 - **Processing Strategy:** Implemented asynchronous queues for ingestion to prevent blocking while processing multiple search queries.

 - **Synthesis Strategy:** Developed a two-stage synthesis for better control over structure and source attribution, where Kernel Memory handles section-specific content and a large context LLM produces the final report.

-## 🤝 Responsible AI & Human-in-the-Loop

-> [!IMPORTANT]
-> Apollo's commitment to responsible AI is embedded throughout its architecture.
-These features ensure ethical research while maintaining human oversight in the research process.

-Apollo integrates responsible AI principles and human oversight mechanisms throughout its architecture:

-- **Source Attribution:** All insights in the final report include explicit citations to original sources, enabling verification and promoting transparency.
-For example, when reporting on climate change research, statements about temperature increases are linked to specific studies with methodology context.

-- **Bias Mitigation:** Apollo's multi-agent approach helps mitigate individual model biases by having different specialized agents evaluate the same information.
-When researching controversial topics like "economic impacts of immigration," Apollo presents multiple perspectives with evidence and counterpoints.

-- **Explainable Process:** The system provides a complete audit trail of the research process, showing which sources were consulted, which were included/excluded, and why specific conclusions were drawn.

-- **Knowledge Gap Transparency:** Apollo explicitly identifies areas where information is limited or contradictory, rather than presenting incomplete information as definitive.
-When researching emerging technologies, it clearly differentiates between proven capabilities and theoretical potentials.

-- **Human In The Loop:** The user is the core driver of the user guided research process, they interact with the planner agent and determine what research questions are to be looked into.

-These features ensure Apollo serves as an augmentation tool that enhances human research capabilities while maintaining ethical standards and human judgment in the research process.

 ## 🚀 Getting Started